Installing and Configuring Kubernetes cluster using kubeadm on Ubuntu

 2

-Along with this, you must also check if swap is listed in the /etc/fstab and either comment it or remove it.
+You must also check if the swap is listed in the /etc/fstab and either comment or remove the line.

-Next, you need to configure IPv4 forwarding and IP tables on each node.
+Next, configure IPv4 forwarding and IP tables on each node.

 1